 My first symphony came to me when I was 16.
 It was called Three Butterfly Suite.
 There was nothing special or grandiose about it, except IT WAS MY FIRST SYMPHONY!
 Composition has always intrigued me.
 It really is the platform on which everything musical stands.
 The structure, the theory, every little aspect about it is compelling.

 It is easy to drop names; names like Brian Wilson or George Gershwin, or Rodgers and Hammerstein, or even Mozart.
 They are all great names to drop...they are all great composers.
-It may even seem easy at times to emulate them.
-I am not alone as one who has "covered" one or more of his musical mentors.
-But what is harder is to become like one of those names.
-Not just to compose but to compose well; that is the challenge I give to myself.
+The first draw is to try to emulate them.
+Covering a musical mentor's creations is rewarding.
+It feels like an accomplishment when you actually do that cover justice.
+The real challenge, however, is to become, not emulate, one of those composers.
+Not just to compose, but to compose well.
+And that is the challenge I give to myself.
 Whether it be for film or just ear candy for mass consumption, I want to compose well.
-And I hope you find my music moving forward meeting that personal expectation!
+And that will likely be a never ending pursuit.

 Therefore, today, I am a composer, a producer, and a musician.
 In the end though, through all of my musical efforts and achievements and even in the course of teaching music, I am still a student, trying to understand the music that is in me and how to get it out and share it with you.